erlage/rad/README.md

 Some widgets have properties for their "size" or "position" or both.
 We refers to them as SizeProps & PositionProps respectively.
 PositionProps includes `left`, `right`, `top` and `bottom` properties while `width` and `height` are SizeProps.

-Widgets that accept SizeProps also have an optional property `sizingUnit`.
-For PositionProps there's `positioningUnit`.
+Widgets that accept SizeProps also have an optional property `sizeUnit`.
+For PositionProps there's `positionUnit`.
 By default, `width: 20` will be mapped to `width: 20px`.
-But if you want to set width to some percentage of parent you can set `sizingUnit:` to **`MeasuringUnit.percentage`**.
+But if you want to set width to some percentage of parent you can set `sizeUnit:` to **`MeasuringUnit.percentage`**.
 This will tell framework to map `width: 20` to `width: 20%`.

 ## Api reference